refgenie/refgenie/docs/recipe_specification.md

 # Overview

 Before we start, let's take a moment to understand what a recipe is and what it's components are.
-Additionally, we'll look at an example recipe that will be used throughout this document.
+Additionally, we'll look at an example recipe definition that will be used throughout this document.

 ## Overview of recipe components